 ESI publishes several peer reviewed journals, among which is one of the largest interdisciplinary journals in Europe – the European Scientific Journal, ESJ

-This international academic project gathers academics from all around the globe, and facilitate collaboration by networking them in working groups based on common interests.
+This international academic project gathers academics from all around the globe, and facilitates collaboration by networking them in working groups based on common interests.

 Dr. Jovan Shopovski is a founding member and president of the European Scientific Institute since 2010.
 He is visiting professor at the University of Flores, Argentina, Mediterranean University, Italy and an honorary professor at Grigol Robakidze University, Georgia.